Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Overview and main results

 Consider $N$ relativistic spin-1/2 particles of equal mass moving on a circle.
 The particles are `\textsf{q}-bosons' in that they are invariant under simultaneous \textsf{q}-exchange of spins and coordinates.
-More precisely (see \textsection\ref{s:physical} for the details),
+More precisely,